Get recipes, tips and all kinds of cheezy goodness

 The EAT-Lancet Commission on Food, Planet, Health agrees that “a diet rich in plant-based foods and fewer animal source foods confers both improved health and environmental benefits.”
 This commission aims to help the world meet the UN Sustainable Development Goals and the Paris agreement by promoting planetary health diets—diets that consider not only the human health benefits, but the benefits for the environment as well.
 Their goal?
 To achieve planetary health diets for 10 billion people by 2050.

 As part of Daiya’s role in this movement, we’re actively pursuing more ways to increase our environmentally sustainable practices.
-In 2019, we’re moving into a new production facility and working toward LEED certification, which recognizes compliance with green building; constructing buildings that are resource-efficient, high-performing, healthy and cost-effective.
+We’ve recently moved into a new production facility and working toward LEED certification, which recognizes compliance with green building; constructing buildings that are resource-efficient, high-performing, healthy and cost-effective.
 We know that making sure our production space is environmentally sustainable is just as important as the sustainable products we produce there.
+For example, this past year, we launched our new and improved Cream Cheeze recipe in a recyclable packaging.

 To everyone who enjoys deliciously dairy-free cooking with Daiya, thank you.
 Together, we’re making a difference—in our health and the health of our planet—one meal choice at a time.
 If you’re just starting to make the change, get some tips from an earlier blog post along with facts and figures on all the good that comes from choosing Daiya.